JaneWetherholt/GameOfLife/src/README.md

 and should utilise test driven development with JUnit tests.
 A fancy user interface wasn't required, but the program should be easy and intuitive and not require extensive set up.

-• A brief discussion of your algorithm and design choice.
+## Algorithm and Design Choice

 I started by simply solving the Game of Life LeetCode problem.
 I figured that would give me a baseline of what the solution could be at bare minimum and I could start to see how to design the application around the solution.

+The solution is fairly straightforward: it involves looping through the matrix input and performing a set of calculations on each cell.
+Part of the trick of this problem is figuring out where the looping occurs and how to abstract some of the looping away into separate methods to keep everyting organized.

 Once I had that down, I fleshed out the steps of the game from the user's perspective; what input would be required of the user and how the application could work around that.
 The GameBoardEvaluator class came first, since most of the LeetCode solution revolved around the actual evaluation of the GameBoard.
 Then I wrote the GameBoard class to set up its attributes and a method to print the board.

 As I started to flesh out those two classes, I realized I needed a third class to actually build the GameBoard and validate the values that were going into it.
 The Evaluator cared to a point what the values were, and originally I had an exception to handle